iarinov/iarinov/README.md

 </div>

 ### :woman_technologist: About Me :
-I am a Full Stack Developer from Germany.
+I am a 42 Heilbronn (IT School) Student from Germany.

-- I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- My goal is to become a Software Engineer and contributing to frontend and backend for building web applications.

-- Exploring Technical Content Writing.

-- In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- Before finding myself in Software Engineer, I was working as an Architect.

+- For me is important that code is not only good written and working but also a good design in frontend part.

+-Languages: English, German, Russian, Hebrew

 ### :hammer_and_wrench: Languages and Tools :